If we keep looking at the world from the same point of view, we learn nothing new.

 There is a big debate in San Francisco about how to handle our homeless crisis.
 And although different methods are proposed to solve the crisis, the consensus is still to remove the homeless from our eyesight.
 Yet, in Chuchin’s work, they are front and center protagonists to be studied and understood - no less human than his other subjects.

 One World, Multiple Perspectives

 In this exhibition, we presented five contemporary Chilean artists.
-The works selected focused on contemporary issues that most of us are familiar with.
-The same issues we have opinions on, we have read about and most likely, we have seen them addressed from our own American perspective.
+The selected works focus on contemporary issues that most of us are familiar with.
+The same issues we have opinions on, we have read about and most likely, we have seen them addressed from our own, while living in the U.S.

-We started this exhibition with the premise that if we look at issues only from one perspective, we learn nothing in.
-We are just regurgitating the same narrative, with the same view point.
-However, through these artworks we are presented with similar points of views, similar language, both verbal and visual.
+At the beginning, we noted that if we look at issues only from a single perspective, we may learn nothing in.
+We would just maintain the same narrative, with the same view point.
+However, through these artworks we are presented with potentially similar points of views, and maybe even similar language, both verbal and visual.

 Nonetheless, one question remains:

-What is it that these Chilean artists see that we don’t?
+Do these Chilean artists see something that we don’t?